akovanev/DataGenerator/README.md

 [Data Generator Attributes](https://akovanev.com/blogs/2020/09/07/data-generator-attributes) - using the program approach.

+[Integration Testing with Data Generator](https://akovanev.com/blogs/2020/09/08/integration-testing-with-data-generator) - shows how to mock and test solutions with the generated data.

 ## Assemblies description

 `Akov.DataGenerator` the library itself.
 The nuget package is available via the link above.